High-Beam Headlights 101: Everything You Need to Know to Be a Safe Driver

 Tip: You must be able to stop within the distance of your lights, or it will be too late to stop without hitting an object by the time you see it.

 While high beam headlights provide more light than low beams, the light is strong enough to temporarily blind other drivers and pedestrians if used incorrectly.
-To prevent the high beams from blinding other drivers, all states have specific requirements that regulate when you may use high beams and when to dip or switch them off (i.e. turn to low beams).
+To prevent blinding other drivers, all states have specific requirements that regulate when you may use high beams and when to dip or switch them off (i.e. turn to low beams).

 When to Use High Beam Headlights